My Datsun

 1st piston in.
 This is a great shot of the Swain TBC ceramic coating.

-I mentioned this in the last motor rebuild, but don't forget to pout this restrictor in so the bottom chain tensioner has oil pressure.
+I mentioned this in the last motor rebuild, but don't forget to put this restrictor in so the bottom chain tensioner has oil pressure.

 I put assembly lube on the jackshaft bearings and installed the unit.